-If you’ve ever been diagnosed with cancer, this is something insurers will definitely consider carefully during the ‘underwriting’ process that all applications go through.
-Some applications can be accepted automatically, after answering a set of questions about your health and lifestyle, but if you say you’ve had cancer, it’s likely that your application would be handed over to a (human) underwriter for review.
+If you’ve ever been diagnosed with cancer, this is something insurers will consider carefully during the ‘underwriting’ process that all applications go through.
+Some applications can be accepted automatically, after answering a set of questions about your health and lifestyle, but if you’ve had cancer, it’s likely that your application would be handed over to a (human) underwriter for review.

 Depending on a number of factors about the cancer diagnosis you disclose, you might find it more difficult or more expensive to get insured.
 In many cases, insurers will choose to postpone the decision until a certain amount of time has passed – e.g. two years after treatment is completed.